jddmartin/expt_16_programs/instructions.md

   expt_16_program.py
 on Desktop.

 Program should open up in Visual Studio Code.

+Allow untrusted files in this Window.

 To run program: hit Ctrl-F5